HenryNg101/Freight-Frenzy-scoring-app/README.md

   + searchBarCancelButtonClicked(_ searchBar: UISearchBar): Override standard function.
 Execute when user cancel searching (Click "Cancel")
   + touchesBegan(_ touches: Set<UITouch>, with event: UIEvent?): Override standard function.
 Execute when user touch anywhere.

-- HighScoreTableViewCell:
+- HighScoreTableViewCell: Represent for each cell in the high score table view.
+(Actually, I didn't do anything with this one)

-- HighScoreTeamViewController:
+- HighScoreTeamViewController: Represent for a team that is selected from high score list.
-  + check_profile():
+  + check_profile(): Change user location based on the difference between location from high score list and team list retrieved from API.

-- RegisteredTeamsViewController:
+- RegisteredTeamsViewController: ViewController class for Registered teams view, show all teams that are registered already
-  + tableView(_ tableView: UITableView, didSelectRowAt indexPath: IndexPath)
+  + tableView(_ tableView: UITableView, didSelectRowAt indexPath: IndexPath): Override standard function.
+Execute when click on a row in table view.
   + tableView(_ tableView: UITableView, numberOfRowsInSection section: Int) -> Int: Override standard function.
+Used to decide the number of rows of the table view.
   + tableView(_ tableView: UITableView, cellForRowAt indexPath: IndexPath) -> UITableViewCell: Override standard function.
+Used to define cell content.
   + searchBar(_ searchBar: UISearchBar, textDidChange searchText: String): Override standard function.
+Execute when user type something on search bar (whenever there's any change) to search for team ID.
   + searchBarCancelButtonClicked(_ searchBar: UISearchBar): Override standard function.
+Execute when user cancel searching (Click "Cancel").
   + touchesBegan(_ touches: Set<UITouch>, with event: UIEvent?): Override standard function.
+Execute when user click somewhere else that's not in the text field of the search bar.

-- TeamProfilesViewController:
+- TeamProfilesViewController: ViewController class for team profiles view, show all teams that are registered already with their record.
   + tableView(_ tableView: UITableView, didSelectRowAt indexPath: IndexPath): Override standard function.
+Execute when click on a row in table view.
   + tableView(_ tableView: UITableView, numberOfRowsInSection section: Int) -> Int: Override standard function.
+Used to decide the number of rows of the table view.
   + tableView(_ tableView: UITableView, cellForRowAt indexPath: IndexPath) -> UITableViewCell: Override standard function.
+Used to set content for each cell/row.
   + searchBar(_ searchBar: UISearchBar, textDidChange searchText: String): Override standard function.
+Executed when there's any change on the search bar (User typing), allow user to search for team ID.
   + searchBarCancelButtonClicked(_ searchBar: UISearchBar): Override standard function.
+Executed when user cancel searching (Click "Cancel")
   + touchesBegan(_ touches: Set<UITouch>, with event: UIEvent?): Override standard function.
+Executed when user click somewhere else

-- TeamProfileViewController:
+- TeamProfileViewController: ViewController class for a team profile view, show selected team profile on all team profile
   + tableView(_ tableView: UITableView, didSelectRowAt indexPath: IndexPath): Override standard function.
+Execute when click on a row in table view.
   + tableView(_ tableView: UITableView, numberOfRowsInSection section: Int) -> Int: Override standard function.
+Used to decide the number of rows of the table view.
-  + tableView(_ tableView: UITableView, heightForRowAt indexPath: IndexPath) -> CGFloat: Override standard function.
+  + tableView(_ tableView: UITableView, heightForRowAt indexPath: IndexPath) -> CGFloat: Override standard function. used to decide the height of each cell (So I can write more details to each cell).
   + tableView(_ tableView: UITableView, cellForRowAt indexPath: IndexPath) -> UITableViewCell: Override standard function.
+Used to set content for each cell/row.